Firefox and Opera lead the web video way

 element in HTML, and we must also agree on a baseline video format that will be universally supported, just like the GIF, JPEG and PNG image formats are universally supported for images.
 It’s important that the video format we choose can be supported by a wide range of devices and that it’s royalty-free (RF).
 RF is a well-established principle for W3C standards.
 The Ogg Theora format is a promising candidate, which has been chosen by Wikipedia.

-of the web like images.
-For too long has it been wrapped up in Flash and
+web like images.
+For too long has it been wrapped up in Flash and Silverlight.

-Silverlight.
-They could still wrap ogg theora and degrade nicely if no
+They could still wrap ogg theora and degrade nicely if no plugin for their

 Theora decoder not found